VAN GOGH’S UNTOLD JOURNEY

 His military experiences as a psychiatric technician included a study of psychology and art therapy.
 With combined strengths in art history, studio art, aesthetics, philosophy, psychology, art therapy, museum education and publishing, he brings a broad range of experience to the classroom.
 He is recognized in his field as an innovative instructor, practicing artist, lecturer and writer.
 His experience in writing and publishing includes Associate Publisher for an international magazine as well as producing regular articles on art and art history.
 As a practicing artist, Havlicek has merited important commissions and exhibitions of his work in galleries and museums in the United States and abroad.

-On the evening of July 27, 1890, Vincent Van Gogh was shot with a revolver in the small town of Auvers-sur Oise, in France.
-It is currently a matter of debate whether he shot himself or was shot by some young boys—the victim of an unfortunate accident.
+On the evening of July 27, 1890, in the small town of Auvers-sur Oise, in France, Vincent van Gogh shot himself with a revolver.
 He lingered until the morning of July 29, his beloved brother Theo at his side.
 He was only 37 years old.
 His last words to Theo were, “La tristesse durera toujours” (the sadness will last forever).
 Six months, later, Theo too died at just 33 years of age.

 Left behind, and with the awesome task of preserving a legacy virtually unmatched in the history of art, was one of the least celebrated souls in the extraordinary and tragically brief life of Vincent Van Gogh—his sister-in-law, Johanna van Gogh-Bonger.
 Had it not been for this remarkable woman, virtually nothing of the illustrious Vincent we know of today would remain, for she became the heir and keeper of Vincent’s immense collection of over two thousand paintings, sketches, and illustrations.
 Moreover, she was to preserve and chronicle at least 900 hand-written letters without which we would never have come to understand the devoted relationship and inter-dependency Vincent had with his brother Theo, nor the remarkable beneficence that lay at the very core of the Van Gogh family as a whole.
 Most importantly, we would never have come to know the uncommon genius that was Vincent van Gogh.
 The letters were also to prove crucial in dispelling many of the apocryphal stories that were later to surround the artist’s life—stories that crassly portrayed him as some madman whose art betrayed his fractured and frenzied soul.